Healing (song)

-"Healing" is a song co-written and performed by American pop singer Fletcher, released on June 22, 2021. initially issued as a standalone single, the song appeared on the deluxe edition of her debut studio album Girl of My Dreams.
+"Healing is a song co-written and performed by American pop singer Fletcher, released on June 22, 2021.
+Initially issued as a standalone single, the song appeared on the deluxe edition of her debut studio album Girl of My Dreams.
 The song was produced by frequent collaborator Malay.

 Music video

 The official music video for "Healing" was directed by Fletcher and Ava Rikki.
+The video has accumulated 3.9 million views since its release in 2021.